 The prosecutor must convince a judge or jury of an accused person’s guilt “beyond a reasonable doubt.”
 This is the highest burden of any American court of law.
 This heavy burden of proof in criminal cases means that judges and jurors are supposed to resolve all reasonable doubts about the defendant’s guilt in favor of the defendant.
 With such a high standard imposed on the prosecutor, a defendant’s most common defense is to argue that reasonable doubt exists relative to one or more elements of the crime charged.

-Self-defense is a defense commonly asserted by someone charged with a crime of violence, such as assault, felonious assault, murder or manslaughter.
-The defendant basically admits that he or she did in fact commit the crime, but claims that it was justified by his or her right to defend oneself, relatives or property.
+Self-defense is a defense commonly asserted by someone charged with a crime of violence, such as assault, felonious assault, murder, or manslaughter.
+The defendant basically admits that he or she did, in fact, commit the crime, but claims that it was justified by his or her right to defend oneself, relatives, or property.
 The core issues in most self-defense cases are:

 Self-defense is rooted in the belief that people should be allowed to protect themselves from physical harm.
 This means that a person does not have to wait until he or she is actually attacked to act in self-defense.
 If a reasonable person in the same circumstances would think that he or she is about to be physically attacked, that person has the right to use reasonable force to prevent the attack.

 However, a person acting in self-defense cannot use more force than is reasonable.
 Excessive force may render that person liable for the crime.
 Ohio law on these issues is quite complex.
-Usually the services of a criminal defense lawyer are necessary.
+Usually, the services of a criminal defense lawyer are necessary.

 Crimes are not generally excused if committed while the offender is under the influence of alcohol or drugs.
 Voluntary intoxication does not excuse criminal conduct.
-However, use of alcohol or drugs may be a mitigating factor when it comes to sentencing for a crime.
+However, the use of alcohol or drugs may be a mitigating factor when it comes to sentencing for a crime.